dwyl/javascript-todo-list-tutorial/README.md

 </script>
 </body>
 ```
-once you've had a chance to read through the functions and comments,
+once you have had a chance to read through the functions and comments, <br />
-let's move on to the _second_ example, where we are going to _test_ the counter!
+let's move take a look at the _tests_.

+> Writing code is a _repetitive_ process

 #### 6. Install "Live Server" for "_Live Reloading_"